tonyhathuc/project-week-9-final-project/README.md

 ## Stack
 - With Python
- -numPy and Pandas for cleaning and wrangling -Seaborn, MatPlotLib and Plotly for visualisations -SciKitLearn for machine learning deployment
+ ..* numPy and Pandas for cleaning and wrangling
+ ..* Seaborn, MatPlotLib and Plotly for visualisations ..* SciKitLearn for machine learning deployment
- -Google Slides for presentation
+ ..* Google Slides for presentation

 ## Project Management
 - Trello